Is Stainless Steel Magnetic? – Unveil Types, Grades and Applications

 Is 300 Series Stainless Steel Magnetic?

-No, the face centered cube structure make this material non-magnetic.
+No, the face-centred cubic structure makes this material non-magnetic.

 Is Surgical Stainless Steel Magnetic?

-No because it belongs to austenitic class and have structure which oppose the magnetic alignment to the external field.
-Non-magnetic steel in surgical equipment is beneficial and provide added safety.
+No, because it belongs to the austenitic class and has a structure that opposes the magnetic alignment to the external field.
+Non-magnetic steel in surgical equipment is beneficial and provides added safety.

 Read More Relevant Articles: